sbslee/pypgx/docs/genes.rst

 CYP2D6
 ======

-Some alleles in PharmVar are not called by PyPGx because one or more of their variants are likely an artifact.
-These alleles are listed in below table.
-If a variant has been found in gnomAD, I will provide their link so you can look at those (e.g. allele imbalance for heterozygotes).
+Some alleles in PharmVar will not be called by PyPGx because one or more of their variants are likely an artifact (e.g. read misalignment).
+Those alleles are listed in below table.
+If problematic variants are present in gnomAD, their links are provided so that you can look at filtering status, allele imbalance for heterozygotes, etc.

 .. list-table::
    :widths: 20 80